-Violation of the BOR student code of conduct deem a student ineligible for re-entry.
+Violation of the Board of Regents (BOR) student code of conduct will result in dismissal from the PTA Program and the student is not eligible for re-entry or re-application.

 Clinical Site Information

 Criteria for Clinical Sites

 The following are criteria utilized in the selection of clinical education sites.
 The clinical education site will: